MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-vm-library.md

 ---

-# Deploy a VM from the VMM library
+# Deploy a virtual machine from the VMM library

 >Applies To: System Center 2016 Technical Preview - Virtual Machine Manager